ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 sudo nano conceal-your_domain-xyz.conf
 ```

-with following:
+and paste the following:
 ```
 <VirtualHost *:80>
-ServerName conceal.your_domain.xyz:16000
+ServerName conceal.your_domain.xyz
-ServerAlias conceal.your_domain.xyz:16000
+ServerAlias conceal.your_domain.xyz
 ServerAdmin your@email.com

 ProxyPreserveHost On